 Spelt berries: Similar in appearance to wheat berries, spelt berries are the whole spelt kernel.
 Spelt berries require soaking and a long cooking time to ensure they are soft enough to eat.

 Spelt is easy to add to your diet since the whole grain can be easily substituted for many wheat products, although the end product may have a slightly different texture.
-Note that the fibre in spelt is more soluble than wheat, which means recipes will often require slightly less liquid.
+Note that the fibre in spelt is more soluble than wheat, which means recipes may require slightly less liquid.
 Breads made with spelt flour don't tend to rise as much as breads made with wheat flour.

 Once only available in health and specialty food stores, spelt is becoming more readily available in major grocery stores across the country.
 From pasta to bread to breakfast cereal, spelt can be found in many products today.